linnelab/datacamp_data_analysis_with_R/1-2_vectors.md

 # Lesson 1 : Introduction to R

 ## 1-2.
 Vectors
+* vectors like one dimensional array or list.
 * __create a vector__ :
   * ✒ use combine function **`c()`**
   * 📝 **example** :